deividAlfa/stm32_soldering_iron_controller/README.md

 )**<br>

 ### Flashing the firmware
+There's no support for custom bootloaders.<br>
 Download the binary **STM32SolderingStation.bin** already compiled from the /BOARDS folder and flash it using stlink.<br>
 You don't need to erase the whole flash, that way you can preserve the settings when you updating to a new version.<br>
 The firmware will check and reset the settings if it finds out an uncompatible version, this happoens when the settings structure has changed.<br>
-There's no support for custom bootloaders, and there won't be, as flash is almost full in 64KB devices.<br>
 Use one of these ST-LINK clones ($3 or less), refer to the schematics for the SWD pinout.<br>
 ### Display issues<br>
 If the display has right/left line like this picture: Go to [System menu](Readme_files/Operation.md#system) / Offset and adjust the value until it's centered.<br>